edsu/dedoop/README.md

 ## dedoop

-In digital preservation work you sometimes may find yourself accepting a disk or random assortment of files, and want to go across all of them looking for duplicates and copying them to a new location while preserving the original paths as metadata to help you process the data.
-I know, I know this sounds pretty esoteric and it is.
-Never the less that's the use case that dedoop was created for.
+In digital preservation work you sometimes may find yourself accepting a disk or random assortment of files, and want to examine all of them looking for duplicates and copying them to a new location while preserving the original paths as metadata to help you process the data.
+I know, I know, this sounds pretty esoteric, and it is.
+Never the less, this is the use case that *dedoop* was created for.

-*dedoop* will recursively read a directory of files and write them out to a new directory with the filenames numbered sequentially after de-duplicating them.
-If a file occurs more than once in the source directory it will only be written once to the target directory.
-A JSON file for each file will also be written to the target directory which includes the target filename as well as the path(s) for the original data.
+*dedoop* will recursively read a source directory of files and write them out to a new target directory with the filenames numbered sequentially after de-duplicating them.
+If a given file occurs more than once in the source directory it will only be written once to the target directory.
+A JSON file for each file will also be written to the target directory which includes the target filename as well as the path(s) used in the source directory.
+The files are compared by computing a sha256 digest.

 ## Install